puppetlabs/puppet-docs/source/puppet/3.7/reference/config_file_puppetdb.markdown

 The `puppetdb.conf` file contains the hostname and port of the [PuppetDB](/puppetdb/latest/) server.
-It is only used if you are using PuppetDB and have [connected your puppet master to it](/puppetdb/latest/connect_puppet_master.html).
+It is only used if you are using PuppetDB and have [connected your Puppet master to it](/puppetdb/latest/connect_puppet_master.html).

 ## Location